RTEMS/rtems-docs/c-user/initialization.rst

     Initialization of the Classic Tasks object class.
 This step is optional and depends on the application configuration.

+RTEMS_SYSINIT_CLASSIC_TASKS_MP
+    In MPCI configurations, the Classic Tasks MPCI support is initialized in this step.
+This step is optional and depends on the application configuration.

 RTEMS_SYSINIT_CLASSIC_TIMER
     Initialization of the Classic Timer object class.
 This step is optional and depends on the application configuration.